Baktash Abtin, Keyvan Bajan, Reza Khandan Mahabadi

 Abtin, Bajan, and Khandan Mahabadi have suffered cruel medical neglect since their sentences began in September 2020, with devastating consequences for their health.
 Abtin and Khandan Mahabadi contracted COVID-19 in prison; Abtin’s complications included a severe bout of pneumonia, for which he was granted a brief trip to the hospital.
 He was forced to return to prison before his symptoms had subsided.

-Baktash Abtin is a celebrated Iranian poet, screenwriter, filmmaker, and board member of the IWA.
+Baktash Abtin was a celebrated Iranian poet, screenwriter, filmmaker, and board member of the IWA.
 Abtin began writing poetry after he graduated from high school.
 Abtin’s early interest in poetry and literature evolved into a focus on cinema later in his career.
 He first ventured into filmmaking after writing a script and acting in a television movie.
 A fierce critic of the Iranian regime, he has published five books of poetry and released two documentaries.
 Despite garnering accolades around the globe, Abtin’s books and films have been banned in Iran for the last six years.
+On January 8, 2022, at the age of 47, Abtin died while serving his prison sentence.

 Keyvan Bajan is a novelist, journalist, and former board member of the IWA, who recently finished his trustee term with the group.
 He has published works on Iran’s oral history and edited a collection of famous novelist Ahmad Mahmoud’s interviews and notes.
 Bajan writes for some of the most prominent literary and cultural magazines in Iran, including Adineh and KELK, a prominent monthly cultural magazine on Iranian studies.
 Bajan has also written for newspapers, weeklies, and other publications including Sahrgh and Hamshahri.